 Our perception of what’s accurate determines what we perceive our reality as being.
 How we think, feel, act and behave remains based on what ideas we assume to be valid.

 Aside from correcting the over generalised hypotheses that people make of themselves sometimes, there’s little we can do to influence those people who are more attached to the extraordinary ideas that run through their minds – than sensible, honest and gathered feedback.

-Many people waste many hours of their time responding more to the extreme assumptions they make of themselves than the gentle voice of wisdom that only lets itself be heard once we’ve put our self-defeating judgments and irrational impressions aside.
+Many people waste hours responding to the extreme assumptions they make of themselves than the gentle voice of wisdom that’s only heard when thet put they self-defeating judgments and wrong impressions aside.

 Material reality, for many, is what we assume to be true without having investigated or researched alternative viewpoints or different frames of reference.
 What people consider to be true is typically what they inadvisedly understand and receive as doctrine.

 What we believe of others is regularly based on our perceptions of them and what we one-sidedly believe their plans are for us.
 What we see depends upon what we are mostly focusing on and listening out for.